monix/shade/README.md

 The interface exposed is very Scala-ish, as you have a choice between making asynchronous calls, with results wrapped as Scala [Futures](http://docs.scala-lang.org/sips/pending/futures-promises.html), or blocking calls.
 The performance is stellar as it benefits from the [optimizations that went into SpyMemcached](https://code.google.com/p/spymemcached/wiki/Optimizations) over the years.
 Shade also fixes some problems with SpyMemcached's architecture, choices that made sense in the context of Java, but don't make so much sense in the context of Scala (TODO: add details).

-The client is production quality, being in usage at Epigrams, Inc. for serving thousands of requests per second per instance of real traffic.
-It doesn't leak, it doesn't break, it works well under pressure.
+The client is production quality.
 Supported for Scala versions: 2.10.x and 2.11.x

 ## Release Notes